25 Sep What Does Depression Look Like?

 What are the Causes of Depression?

 The causes of depression include complex interactions between social, psychological, and biological factors.
 Life events such as childhood adversity, loss and unemployment contribute to and may catalyse the development of depression.
 As the causes and maintenance of depression are different for everyone, it is sometimes really challenging to understand what behaviours or factors are maintaining your low mood.
 Our highly skilled psychologists at Positive Wellbeing Psychology are well-trained to explore these in session and devise an individualised treatment plan to based on evidence-based treatment for depression.

-What about the Evidence-Based Treatment Options including Therapy for Depression?
+What are the Evidence-Based Treatment for Depression?

 There are effective psychological and pharmacological treatments for moderate and severe depression.
 At Positive Wellbeing Psychology, our highly skilled psychologist has a special interest in the treatment of depression.
 Our practice provides psychological treatments such as behavioural activation, cognitive behavioural therapy (CBT) and interpersonal psychotherapy (IPT).
 Our team all have experience in supporting individuals with symptoms of depression or low mood, should this be chronic depression or more recently due to identifiable stressors, you can read our psychologist’s bio’s here.

-How Positive Wellbeing Psychology Can Help?
+How Positive Wellbeing Psychology can Help?

 A few other useful posts that you may like to read: